MeetMangrove/playbook/03-how/01-new_members.html.md

 ### What am I supposed to do in Mangrove ?

-The only thing you’re **supposed** to do is to contribue, in a way that brings value to Mangrove.
+The only thing you’re **supposed** to do is to contribute, in a way that brings value to Mangrove.
 When it comes down to what to do precisely, only you can choose it - the other members can only help you find it.

 * Look at the ongoing projects and efforts, pick the one you like the most, and propose ways you can help.
 Other builders already on the project will welcome your energy if you offer it!
 There are so many issues to tackle!